 Reports on foreign countries are (barring such fictional compositions as Mu Tianzi zhuan and Shanhaijing) first found in several chapters of the history books Shiji (110 Xiongnu liezhuan 匈奴列傳, 113 Nanyue liezhuan 南越列傳, 114 Dongyue liezhuan 東越列傳, 115 Chaoxian liezhuan 朝鮮列傳, 116 Xinanyi liezhuan 西南夷列傳, and 123 Dayuan liezhuan 大宛列傳) and Hanshu (94 Xiongnu zhuan 匈奴傳, 95 Xinanyi liang-Yue Chaoxian zhuan 西南夷兩粵朝鮮傳 and 96 Xiyu zhuan 西域傳).
 The reports on the "Western Territories" (Xiyu 西域, modern Xinjiang) are important for the history of Central Asia.

 The Houhanshu is the first book including a chapter describing the Qiang 羌 tribes (87 Xiqiang zhuan 西羌傳) and the steppe federations of the Wuhuan 烏桓 and Xianbei 鮮卑 (90).
-The emergence of the Three Kingdoms (Samguk 三國) in Korea and the rise of the beginning of nation building in Japan is reflected in chapters on foreign countries in the history book Sanguozhi 三國志 (30).
+The emergence of the Three States (Samguk 三國) in Korea and the rise of the beginning of nation building in Japan is reflected in chapters on foreign countries in the history book Sanguozhi 三國志 (30).
 The Suishu bibliography lists three books on countries in the west and south, namely the two reports on Central Asia and India, Monk Faxian's 法顯 (337-422) Foguoji 佛國記 (surviving) and Monk Zhimeng's 智猛 (d.
 453) Youxing waiguo zhuan 遊行外國傳, as well as the anonymous Jiaozhou yinan waiguo zhuan 交州以南外國傳 that was a report on what is today Vietnam, and probably some other countries in Southeast Asia.
 Other books on foreign countries are Rinan zhuan 日南傳 (northern Vietnam), Monk Tanjing's 曇景 Waiguozhuan 外國傳, Waiguozhuan by the translator Brahman (Boluomen 婆羅門), Linyi guoji 林邑國記 (Linyi in southern Vietnam), Tujue suoshu fengsu shi 突厥所出風俗事 (Turkish customs in China?), and two books on phantasy countries, Nanguozhuan 男國傳 and Nüguozhuan 女國傳, the "Country of Men" and that of women.

 Travelers along the Silk Road were not exclusively groups of merchants or monks, but also large armies or diplomatic missions.
 It was therefore necessary to have data at hand with which to plan such a campaign.
 The book Xiyu daoli ji 西域道里記 "Distances in the Western Territories" by Cheng Shizhang 程士章 might have been such a handbook.
 Maps were likewise important tools supporting the administration, and we find therefore a number of geographical books that included such, as Zhou ditu ji 周地圖記 (a kind of atlas of North China?
 109 juan), Jizhou tujing 冀州圖經, Qizhou tujing 齊州圖經 or Youzhou tujing 幽州圖經 (descriptive atlases of particular provinces).
 The bibliographic chapter in the Suishu also lists a census register, Yuankang liunian hukou buji 元康六年戶口簿記 from 296.